sdn-ixp/sdx-pyretic/README.md

 - Pyretic <https://github.com/frenetic-lang/pyretic>
 - The following Python libraries:
   - ipaddr

-- Clone the pyretic repository
+Installation:

 - Clone the sdx-platform repository inside the pyretic repository directory (e.g., as sdx)

-Running the platform:

-From the root directory of the pyretic repository, run
+- From the root directory of the pyretic repository, run

   ```
 python pyretic.py pyretic.sdx.main